 All configurable hotkeys also work while it is in the background or minimized, so the expression hotkeys, the audio lipsync toggle hotkey and the configurable position reset hotkey all work from any other program as well.
 On some systems it might be necessary to run VSeeFace as admin to get this to work properly for some reason.

-In at least one case, the following setting has apparently fixed this: Windows => Graphics Settings => Change default graphics settings => Disable “Hardware-accelerated GPU scheduling”
+Usually it is better left on!
+But in at least one case, the following setting has apparently fixed this: Windows => Graphics Settings => Change default graphics settings => Disable “Hardware-accelerated GPU scheduling”.
+In another case, setting VSeeFace to realtime priority seems to have helped.
+However, it has also reported that turning it on helps.
+Please see here for more information.

 Try switching the camera settings from Camera defaults